fengjizhang/ctrack1/README.md

 CTrack visualizes the path, past and future, of objects in the sky/space on a map.
 When complete, it stores data of objects in flight, which could be anything: the international space station, meteroids, or planes.
 And from the past data, it should calculate the future trajectory, display their path and location on a map.
 Theoretically, the object should be fast moving in order to produce a calculatable path.

 The map technology used in this project is leafletjs.
-Its performance, lightweight, compatibility with multiple platforms and polyline rendering is advantageous in this particular use case of displaying object's pathing, and expected paths.
+Its performance, lightweight, compatibility with multiple platforms and polyline rendering is advantageous in this particular use case of displaying object tracks.

+Currently Implementing a backend database using MongoDB to add more customization features to see, objects , one/multiple, show/hide future/tracks.

 ## Available Scripts